Essential Guide to Installing Your Garmin Fishfinder for Optimal Fishing Performance

 2.1 Transom Mount Installation

-3. Drill pilot holes for bracket screws
+• Drill pilot holes for the mounting bracket screws.

 Avoid: